monsoonmaelstrom/book2/book2.md

 “And since we’re both so fine, I figure we’ll get a bunch of poppy cakes, and sit in the park and eat them, while we contemplate our mutual fineness.”

-“So I take you’re not fine either,” he says softly.
+“So I take it you’re not fine either,” he says softly.

 “I’ve been better,” I admit.
 “But I’ve been worse too,” I finish with a shrug.
 “You?”